 - Scholarship funds are disbursed in the fall and spring terms, not in the summer term.

-- Students must maintain a 2.0 GPA at UMUC and maintain a grade of "C" or better in all coursework required for their major.
+- Students must maintain a 2.0 GPA each term at UMUC and maintain a grade of "C" or better in all coursework required for their major and minor.

 - Students must be in good financial standing at UMUC.